 researchers, funders and sponsors.
 The EUPATI guidance is entirely consistent

-without our own publication, and welcome in reinforcing the importance of
+with our own publication, and welcome in reinforcing the importance of

 involving patients in the design and conduct of high quality clinical trials

 that will best meet patients’ needs.